GDCh top issues

 Science to enable sustainable plastics (July 2020)

-The White Paper Science to enable sustainable plastics summarizes the results of the eighth Chemical Sciences and Society Symposium (CS3).
-Download the complete white paper as a pdf in English or the press release in German
+The white paper Science to enable sustainable plastics summarizes the results of the eighth Chemical Sciences and Society Symposium (CS3).
+Download the complete white paper as a PDF in English or the press release in German

 Less disposable plastic (March 2020)

-Article by Christian Ehrensberger in the Nachrichten aus der Chemie
+Contribution by Christian Ehrensberger in the Nachrichten aus der Chemie

-Contribution (access for members under MyGDCh): https://doi.org/10.1002/nadc.20204095287
+To the article (access for members under MyGDCh): https://doi.org/10.1002/nadc.20204095287

-Crack or Meltdown (February 2020)
+Cracking or Melting down (February 2020)

-Article by Brigitte Osterath in the Nachrichten aus der Chemie
+Contribution by Brigitte Osterath in the Nachrichten aus der Chemie

-To the contribution (access for members under MyGDCh): https://doi.org/10.1002/nadc.20204095088
+To the article (access for members under MyGDCh): https://doi.org/10.1002/nadc.20204095088

 Circular economy: a real business opportunity (February 2019)

-Article by Thomas Kopel Hannes Utikal in the Nachrichten aus der Chemie
+Contribution by Thomas Kopel Hannes Utikal in the Nachrichten aus der Chemie

-Contribution (access for members under MyGDCh): https://doi.org/10.1002/nadc.20194084282
+To the article (access for members under MyGDCh): https://doi.org/10.1002/nadc.20194084282

-Raw Material Scenarios: Supply in 2050 (June 2018)
+Raw material scenarios: supply in 2050 (June 2018)

-Article by Hans‐Jürgen Weyer and Christoph Bott in the Nachrichten aus der Chemie
+Contribution by Hans‐Jürgen Weyer and Christoph Bott in the Nachrichten aus der Chemie

-To the contribution (access for members under MyGDCh): https://doi.org/10.1002/nadc.20184075056
+To the article (access for members under MyGDCh): https://doi.org/10.1002/nadc.20184075056

-The Global Responsibility of Chemistry (May 2016)
+The global responsibility of chemistry (May 2016)

-Contribution (access for members under MyGDCh): https://doi.org/10.1002/nadc.20164048006
+To the article (access for members under MyGDCh): https://doi.org/10.1002/nadc.20164048006

-GDCh fact sheet: Insect proteins: a sustainable diet!
+Fact Sheet from the GDCh: Insect proteins: a sustainable diet!
 (March 2021)

 Since April 2020, the German Chemical Society has been publishing fact sheets with generally understandable information on relevant topics at www.gdch.de/factsheet.
 To the fact sheet insect proteins: a sustainable diet

-Publications (Open Access, NFDI4Chem, ChemRxiv)
+Publication (Open Access, NFDI4Chem, ChemRxiv)

 Five Years of ChemRxiv: Where We Are and Where We Go From Here (December 2022)

-Spotlight issue "Publishing" (May 2021)
+Highlight booklet “Publishing” (May 2021)

 The American Chemical Society, the German Chemical Society and the Royal Society of Chemistry announce their partnership with the Chinese Chemical Society and the Chemical Society of Japan as co-owners.
 More information.
 More about ChemRxiv, the open access preprint archive for chemistry